 Physical board vs virtual board

-Some teams prefer using a physical board, such as a whiteboard or a glass wall, when working with scrum task and kanban boards.
+Some teams prefer using a physical board, such as a whiteboard or a glass wall, when working with Scrum tasks and Kanban boards.
 Physical boards work well only if your entire team is all in the same location and are available for the majority of sprint meetings.

 How can Lucidchart help?